Plantation High School

-Plantation High School (commonly referred to as PHS) is a high school located in Plantation, Florida, part of the Broward County Public Schools district.
-As of 2022, the school serves 1,931 students in grades 9 through 12.
+Plantation High School (commonly referred to as PHS) is a public high school located in Plantation, Florida, United States, part of the Broward County Public Schools district.
+As of 2023, the school served 1,834 students in grades 9 through 12.
 It was originally located on the Fort Lauderdale Airport grounds, specifically on the Naval Air Station Fort Lauderdale base.
 This was used as a temporary location until the new building was ready to open at its present location.
-Students at Plantation High are called "Colonels".
+Students at Plantation High are called "Colonels."
 The original school logo was a graphic of a traditional Southern colonel—the equivalent of Colonel Reb, mascot of the University of Mississippi.
-In the early 1990s, amidst concerns of racial insensitivity, the logo was changed to a large red letter "C" similar to the Chicago Bears logo.
+In the early 1990s, amidst concerns of racial insensitivity, the logo was changed to a large red letter C, similar to the Chicago Bears logo.

-Plantation High has an FCAT school grade of "C" for the 2018–2019 academic year.
-The school has been making great efforts to raise the school grade in recent years.
+Plantation High has an FCAT school grade of "C" since 2014–2023 [2021 not assessed].

-The school's attendance zone includes: Plantation, and a portion of Sunrise.
+The school's attendance zone includes Plantation and a portion of Sunrise.

-Clubs and organizations

-Alongside its varied curriculum, PHS also possesses a wide list of clubs and organizations that cater to the diverse interests of the student body.
-The following list provides the school's official clubs: